Professional Culinary Arts Immersion: California

 Essential Building Blocks

 ICC was founded as The French Culinary Institute in 1984.
 Indeed, classic French techniques are the very foundation upon which all Western cuisines have been built—the knife skills, stocks and sauces, plating and pastry methods—and from which talented chefs can then improvise.
-Our Total ImmersionSM method teaches you:
+Our Total ImmersionSM curriculum is organized into levels structured to prepare you for the pace and rigors of the restaurant kitchen.
+We teach you:

 - the French techniques of master chefs, along with the fundamentals of how to think about cooking